-He was born in Minsk, Byelorussia.
-Until 1919 he was a member of the Bund, thereafter a Communist.
-He was a contributor to the Bundist Der veker (The alarm) (1917-1918) and later an internal member of the editorial board of Oktyabr (October) in Minsk (1924-1937).
+He was a translator, born in Minsk, Byelorussia.
+Until 1919 he was a member of the Bund and a contributor to and a member of the editorial board of the Bundist Der veker (The alarm) (1917-1918).
+He later became a Communist and was an internal member of the editorial board of Oktyabr (October) in Minsk (1924-1937).
 In additional to original articles, he published there translations from Russian and Byelorussian literature.
-He was caught up in the mass arrests 1937 and expelled from the party (“purged”) and exiled.
-In 1951 he was amnestied, and he returned and settled in Minsk.
-New translations in book form include: V. Arsenyev, Dersu uzala (Minsk, 1935), 348 pp. He died in Minsk.
+He was purged during the mass arrests in 1937 and expelled from the party and exiled.
+In 1951 he was amnestied, and he returned from exile and settled in Minsk, where he published in the Byelorussian press, as well as in Warsaw’s Folks-shtime (Voice of the people).
+New translations (from Russian) in book form include: Vladimir Arsenyev, Dersu uzala (Minsk: Byelorussian State Publishers, 1935), 348 pp. He died in Minsk.

 Sources: A. Holdes, in Zay greyt (Get ready) (Kharkov) 58 (1935); Dos yidishe bukh in sovetnfarband (The Yiddish book in the Soviet Union) (1935), see index; N. Mayzil, Dos yidishe shafn un der yidisher shrayber in sovetn-farband (Jewish creation and the Jewish writer in the Soviet Union) (New York, 1959), p.
 129; Folksshtime (Warsaw) (July 27, 1962).